The Traveler's Secret

 "Yes, I do," said the old man, "and I will tell you, but only on condition that you pardon her kidnapper and do not try to take revenge on him."

-"Who was the miserable wretch who stole the little girl away from her parents?"
+"Tell me the miserable wretch who stole the little girl away from her parents."

 "It was I."

 Oresto gave a great cry.
-Enraged with anger, he lifted his hand to strike the old man, but catching sight of his gray hair and remembering his promise, he lay down his hand.
+Enraged, he lifted his hand as if to strike the old man, but catching sight of his gray hair and remembering his promise, he lay down his hand.

-Oresto fell down on his knees and said, "Oh, father, pardon me that I did not hear the call of blood before."
+Oresto fell down on his knees and said, "Oh father, forgive me, I understand nothing of all this."

-The traveler grasped his shoulders, pressed him to his heart, and said, "Oh no, not you, it is I who must ask for forgiveness.
+The traveler grasped his shoulders, pressed him to his heart, and said, "It is I who must ask you for forgiveness.
 I beg you to have compassion on my wrong deeds, that I am only now trying to set right."

 "I only dimly remember you," said Oresto, "but my mother always taught me to respect you."